michaelruocco/idv-serverless/README.md

 for both MI reporting and to trigger an "offline" lambda event to check for matching aliases and merge identities if and duplicated aliases

- 4. figure out how to get deployed host name after serverless deploy has run and add into postman environment file or pass as argument when postman tests run

 ## Running Unit Tests

 You can run the unit tests for this project by running: